gonzalo-bulnes/kata-mastermind/README.md

 Mastermind Kata
 ===============

-This _kata_ is decribed in [The RSpec Book: Behaviour Driven Development with Rspec, Cucumber, and Friends][The RSpec Book] by David Chelimsky _and al._.
+This _kata_ is described in [The RSpec Book: Behaviour Driven Development with Rspec, Cucumber, and Friends][The RSpec Book] by David Chelimsky _and al._.

-It aims at applying the <abbr title="Behaviour-Driven Development">BDD</abbr> using Cucumber and RSpec to write a Mastermind game in Ruby.
+It aims at applying the <abbr title="Behaviour-Driven Development">BDD</abbr> principles using Cucumber and RSpec to write a Mastermind game in Ruby.

   [The RSpec Book]: http://pragprog.com/book/achbd/the-rspec-book